Camilo Peña

-Camilo Ignacio Peña Díaz (born 5 June 1992), is a Chilean footballer who plays as a midfielder for Trasandino in the Chilean Primera División.
+Camilo Ignacio Peña Díaz (born 5 June 1992) is a Chilean former footballer who played as a midfielder.

 Club career

-Camilo did all lower in Universidad Católica but his debut was in Trasandino.
+Camilo did all lower in Universidad Católica and made his senior debut in the 2011 Copa Chile.
+Later, he made his debut at league level with Trasandino.

+He also played for Deportes Santa Cruz and Deportes Recoleta.

+International career

+Navarrete represented Chile at under-17 level in the 2009 South American Championship.